WunderFunct/WFCaveOverhaul/README.md

 Likewise, if you are interested in modeling noise to make your own noise caverns, you can use the following to get started: https://auburn.github.io/FastNoiseLite/ Each pixel = one minecraft block.

-If you decide to use this code for your own modding adventures, this code uses FastNoise/FastNoiseLite, which requires you to use the GPLv2 license.
+If you decide to use this code for your own modding adventures, this code use an opensource library with a GPLv2 License, so please be sure to use the GPLv2 license for your project.

 Credits to YUNGNICKYUNG, Worley's Caves, and Mojang.
 Note that I didn't contact these individuals in the making of this mod, but I did reference their work when making this mod.